Our Director is expecting her third child in March 2010. Follow her journey to homebirth on the blog.

 Taking breaks from the water, especially if the mother desires to enter the pool in the early stages of labor, can counteract this effect.

-In waterbirths where the mother chooses to have more than one birth companion present, a specific individual should be designated to ensure that the above guidelines are followed.
+In waterbirths where the mother chooses to have more than one birth companion or a doula present, a specific individual should be designated to ensure that the above guidelines are followed.

 Online Childbirth Classes